How to Prep Your Cards in Adobe inDesign Hey there! So your team has come up with some sweet graphics, and you are finally ready to prepare your PDF for printing... You've come to the right place. 😉 First thing you'll want to do is purchase and install Adobe inDesign. If you're trying to create a pr

 January 18, 2019

-What's up everyone!
 I hope you all are doing great.
 Another week in the books here at Two Robots HQ in Austin, Texas and we have exciting news.
-We are doing a giveaway for you all of a pre-release copy of the game as the top prize, as well as an…
+We are doing a giveaway for you all of a pre-release copy of the game as the top prize, as well as an awesome sticker set…

 peacemaker hero